atchu98/RugbyUnionAPIPlaywright/README.md

 ## Step 2: Set Up a New Node.js Project

-1. Navigate to it:
+1. Navigate to it

-2. Initialize a new Node.js project:
+2. Initialize a Node.js project:

    ```sh
    npm init -y